sugakoba/presto/BONUS.md

-Slide transitioning is available on both editing slide page and preview.
+- Slide transitioning is available on both editing slide page and preview.
+- Menu bar replace buttons on presentation page for small screens.
+- Eye-friendly color scheme with light yellow background.
+- More than 3 fonts to choose for text boxes.
+- Cancel buttons for editing modals such as adding text, change thumbnail etc.
+- Color picker panel is available for users to choose from a large variety of colors for background.
+- Both image upload and url is available for adding images to slides.
+- When there are no presentations on dashboard, a message will be shown for users to create one.
+When slides are not fully loaded onto the page, there is a message showing "loading slides".
+- Buttons with the slide index is available as a list on the left of the slide edit panel, allow users to navigate to a particular slide immediately.
-Our webiste layout and design is probably better than most of people, and we have put in effort in designing the website.
+- Our website layout and design is probably better than most of people, and we have put in effort in designing the website.